heroku/heroku-jvm-application-deployer/README.md

 </processTypes>
 ```

-The plugin will also pick up any process types defined in your `Procfile`, but this configuration will override it
+The plugin will also pick up any process types defined in your `Procfile`, but the plugin configuration
-if there is a conflict.
+will take precedence.

 Finally, you can include additional directories in the slug as long as they are relative to the project root: